Samurai336/little-mbta-service/README.md

 $ npm install
 ```

-If there are not errors it has installed all the necessary dependencies of the application.
+If there are no errors it has installed all the necessary dependencies of the application.

 ## Running the application
 Upon successful installation of node and the projects dependencies one can now start and run the application using the following command in the project directory: